← Insights & Guides · Updated · 8 min read

 Same category.
 Different methods.
 Different research output.
 Different buyers.

-What Does Async Video-Prompt Research Deliver in Practice?
+What Does Deterministic Research Deliver in Practice?

-Async video-prompt research is built around three structural strengths.
+Deterministic AI interviews are built around three structural strengths.

 Comparability.
 Because every participant answered the same questions in the same sequence, cross-participant analysis is straightforward.
 Theme frequency, response distributions, and segment differences map cleanly across the data set.
-The standardization that limits depth also produces clean comparability.

-The trade-off is structural: when a participant says something unexpected or reveals something worth exploring, the format cannot follow that thread.
-The next prompt fires regardless.
-The richest moments in qualitative research — the surprising answers that rewrite assumptions — go unexplored because the method prevents the moderator from probing.
+The trade-off is structural: when a participant reveals something worth exploring, the method cannot reliably follow that thread.
+The scripted path continues.
+The surprising answers that would rewrite assumptions go under-explored because the next question is already decided.

 What Do Adaptive AI Interviews Deliver in Practice?